-CA ANZ is approved by Immigration New Zealand to perform skills assessments for accountants who wish to apply for a New Zealand visa using the Regional Skills Shortage List (RSSL).
+CA ANZ is approved by Immigration New Zealand to conduct skills assessments for accountants who wish to apply for a New Zealand visa using the Regional Skills Shortage List (RSSL).

 Skills assessment criteria